peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Enforcement:** Worker

 **Category:** Invariant
-**Description:** Process execution MUST use `alternative.processId`, never `conversation.processId`:
+**Description:** Process execution MUST follow each Alternative’s `EXECUTED_BY` edge, never the Conversation’s `DEFAULT_PROCESS` edge:
 - Regenerations run the Process recorded on the alternative being regenerated
-- New alternatives capture the Process the user selected at creation
+- New alternatives capture the Process the user selected at creation via `EXECUTED_BY`
-- Conversation.processId is read only for UI defaulting; execution ignores it
+- `DEFAULT_PROCESS` is read only for UI defaulting; execution ignores it

-**Rationale:** Alternative.processId provides immutable audit trail and reproducibility.
-Conversation.processId may have changed since the alternative was created.
+**Rationale:** `EXECUTED_BY` edges provide immutable audit trail and reproducibility. `DEFAULT_PROCESS` may have changed since the alternative was created.

 **Violation Impact:** Responses regenerate with wrong Process; audit trail becomes unreliable.